Beczheng/flask_5_tailwind/README.md

 - Type `az login --use-device-code`.
 A link with a code will appear.
 Click on the link and enter the code.
 Then, login to your Microsoft Azure account.
 This will give Cloud Shell permission to access your Azure account.
 - Type `az account list --output table`.
 Make sure that you are using the correct subscription.
 If not, type `az account set --subscription <SubscriptionId>` to change it.
 - Type `az group list` to double check everything.
-- Type `az webapp up --name <appname> --runtime PYTHON:3.9 --sku B1`.
+- Type `az webapp up --name <app name> --runtime PYTHON:3.9 --sku B1`.
 This will create a webapp for your Flask app.